David J. Marmins

 • Won a jury trial in a case of first impression establishing a citizen’s right to take state land for a road to access private property.
 State eventually paid $1.5 million to landowners in lieu of appealing the decision.

-• Won a jury trial on behalf of Lake Hartwell, Ga., homeowners against the owners of a nearby motorcross track.
-The Jury found that the public operation of the motorcross track was a nuisance.
+• Won a jury trial on behalf of Lake Hartwell, Georgia, homeowners against the owners of a nearby motorcross track.
+The jury found that the public operation of the motorcross track was a nuisance.

 • Defeated application to change agriculturally zoned land to manufacturing for the construction and operation of an asphalt plant.